-- (1) Testing laboratories must have validated methods capable of detecting haploid GM seed present in the sample at the lowest reliable limit of detection: - a) this limit shall not exceed 0.03% at the 95% confidence level; and - b) validated methods must be made available to MPI auditors. - (2) Both qualitative and quantitative PCR tests can be used to test for GM seed presence; - qualitative PCR tests are used to screen for the presence of specific gene sequences, either commonly incorporated into GM plants (e.g. CaMV 35S promoter, nos terminator and nptll) or event specific (e.g. LY038): - i) this is the recommended method of choice for the Protocol. - b) quantitative PCR tests (that estimate the likely concentration of GM seeds present in the consignment) may also be used, but can only be accepted if a negative result at the limit of detection is also clearly reported on the testing certificate. - (3) The GM screening tests required for specific seed species are shown in the following table.
+- (1) Testing laboratories must have validated methods capable of detecting haploid GM DNA sequences present in the sample at the lowest reliable limit of detection: - a) this limit shall not exceed 0.03% at the 95% confidence level; and - b) validated methods must be made available to MPI auditors. - (2) Both qualitative and quantitative PCR tests can be used to test for the presence of GM sequences; - qualitative PCR tests are used to screen for the presence of specific gene sequences, either commonly incorporated into GM plants (e.g. CaMV 35S promoter, NOS terminator and nptll) or event specific (e.g. DAS-40278-9): - i) qualitative PCR test is the recommended method of choice for the Protocol. - b) quantitative PCR tests that estimate the likely concentration of GM plant material present in the consignment may also be used, but are only acceptable if there is a negative result at the limit of detection which must be clearly reported on the testing certificate. - (3) The GM screening tests required for specific species of seeds and nursery stock are shown in the following table.

-Species Type of Screen Maize - Zea mays var. indentata AND Sweetcorn - Zea mays var. sacharata CaMV 35S promoter; AND NOS terminator; AND DAS-40278-9 event specific.
-Soybean - Glycine max CaMV 35S promoter; AND FMV 34S promoter or EPSPS or equivalent assay (MON 89788 event specific); AND DP-3Ø5423-1 event specific or equivalent assay; AND MON 87701 event specific or equivalent assay.
-Oilseed rape - Brassica napus var. oleifera Bar gene or equivalent assay (Seedlink/Restorer); AND Pat (syn) gene or equivalent assay (Liberty Link T45/TOPAS19/2); AND RT73/GT73 event-specific or FMV-34S or EPSPS or equivalent assay (Roundup Ready); AND OXY235 event-specific or NOS terminator or equivalent assay; AND Laurical (thioesterase) gene or equivalent assay (nptll).
+Species Type of Screen Maize - Zea mays var. indentata CaMV 35S promoter; AND AND Sweetcorn - Zea mays var NOS terminator; AND sacharata DAS-40278-9 event specific.
+Soybean - Glycine max CaMV 35S promoter; AND FMV 34S promoter or EPSPS or equivalent assay (MON 89788 event specific); AND DP-3Ø5423-1 event specific or equivalent assay; AND MON 87701 event specific or equivalent assay; AND NOS terminator or FG72 event specific.
+Oilseed rape - Brassica napus Bar gene or equivalent assay (Seedlink/Restorer); AND var. oleifera Pat (syn) gene or equivalent assay (Liberty Link T45/ TOPAS19/2); AND RT73/GT73 event-specific or FMV-34S or EPSPS or equivalent assay (Roundup Ready); AND OXY235 event-specific or NOS terminator or equivalent assay; AND Laurical (thioesterase) gene or equivalent assay (nptII).
 Lucerne/alfafa - Medicago sativa FMV-34S promoter or EPSPS.
 Squash - Cucurbita pepo CaMV 35S promoter.
-Cotton - Gossypium hirsutum CaMV 35S promoter; AND

-NOS terminator; AND GHB614 event specific or EPSPS or an equivalent assay; AND 281-24-236 event specific or Pat (syn) gene or an equivalent assay (3006-210-23 event specific); AND MON88913 event specific.
-Flaxseed - Linum usitatissimum NOS terminator (construct specific).
+Cotton - Gossypium hirsutum CaMV 35S promoter; AND NOS terminator; AND GHB614 event specific or EPSPS or an equivalent assay; AND 281-24-236 event specific or Pat (syn) gene or an equivalent assay (3006-210-23 event specific); AND